angular/angular/aio/content/guide/reactive-forms.md

 </table>

-### Template-driven forms compared
+### Comparison to template-driven forms

-_Template-driven_ forms, introduced in the [Template guide](guide/forms), take a completely different approach.
+_Template-driven_ forms, introduced in the [Template-driven forms guide](guide/forms), take a completely different approach.

-You place HTML form controls (such as `<input>` and `<select>`) in the component template and bind them to _data model_ properties in the component, using directives like `ngModel`.
+* You place HTML form controls (such as `<input>` and `<select>`) in the component template and bind them to _data model_ properties in the component, using directives such as `ngModel`.

-You don't create Angular form control objects.
+* You don't create Angular form control objects.
 Angular directives create them for you, using the information in your data bindings.

-You don't push and pull data values.
+* You don't push and pull data values.
 Angular handles that for you with `ngModel`.
 Angular updates the mutable _data model_ with user changes as they happen.

 While this means less code in the component class, [template-driven forms are asynchronous](guide/reactive-forms#async-vs-sync "Async vs sync")